- Winter Reunion

 - Visiting Day

-The camp tuition includes all camp activities, day trips, canteen fees, and travel from NY, NJ, CT and PA.
+The camp tuition includes all camp activities, day trips, canteen fees, waterfront and shower towel service, as well as travel from NY, NJ, CT, PA, and MD.
 Tuition does not cover the cost of camp baggage delivery, uniforms or the three day overnight trip for 9th and 10th grade campers.

 Frequently Asked Questions